harelba/responsive-multiprocessing/README.markdown

 After execution is finished, the results variable will contain the list of return values from check_file().
 In that case, it will be a list of tuples (success,filename).

+## Generic message passing to the main process
+The module is capable of generic message passing to the main process.
+The logging capabilities shown above are just a special common case.

+In order to pass arbitrary messages back to the main process, just use msg_handler.send_message(msg) in the subprocess function, and provide a msg_handler callback to multiprocessWithMessaging().

+The msg_handler callback signature should be (pid,msg_type,msg).

+### Example
+    Let's assume that a subprocess wants to send a progress indication to the main process (a number from 0 to 1).

+    def msg_handler(pid,msg_type,msg):
+        print "Got message %(msg)s from pid %s" % (msg,pid)
+        # break down the message to its parts
+        progress,text = msg
+        print "Progress is %s" % progress

+    def my_func(...,msg_handler):
+        ...
+        msg_handler.send_message((0.4,"another part of the message"))
+        ...

+    multiprocessWithMessaging(4,my_func,...,msg_handler=msg_handler)

 ## Contact
 Any feedback would be much appreciated.